KeshavaYada/E-Commerce-Analysis---SQL/README.md

 19. **Top 10 Products with Decreasing Revenue** 📉
     - Find the top 10 products with the highest revenue decrease ratio from 2022 to 2023.
     - **Challenge**: Return product ID, product name, category name, 2022 revenue, 2023 revenue, and decrease ratio.

+20. Sales Transaction and Inventory Update 🛒
-20. **Problem Statement: Create a stored procedure to handle product sales by deducting stock in the inventory table based on the quantity purchased and notifying the user.
-If stock is insufficient, inform the user that the product is unavailable.**
+    - Create a stored procedure to handle product sales by deducting stock from inventory based on quantity sold.
--Challenge: Ensure the procedure correctly updates inventory only when sufficient stock exists and provides real-time feedback to the user about the transaction status.
+    - **Challenge**: Notify the user if the product is out of stock and ensure the inventory is only updated when sufficient stock is available.

 ---